established in 1984

 The activity of the day was a tractor ride with the neighborhood kids.
-We ate cherries right off the tree and spent our summer days at the Fish Creek beach and our winter days downhill skiing at Nor Ski Ridge, which is now Little Sweden.
-(Marise is the one front middle).
+They ate cherries right off the tree and spent our summer days at the Fish Creek beach and our winter days downhill skiing at Nor Ski Ridge, which is now Little Sweden.

 The couple did many building projects and started their own Real Estate company.
 They wanted to get back into the Inn business so in 1982 they spent two years designing the Settlement Courtyard Inn with the old world ambiance of the White Gull Inn, finally opening in July of 1984.